Qumulo/docs/administrator-guide/qumulo-core/node-fault-tolerance.md

 {{page.varPostExpansion}} When the restriper completes the provisioning of additional usable capacity and data protection reconfiguration, the **Data Protected** section shows the current node fault tolerance level.

 #### Increased Node Fault Tolerance with Slightly Lower Increase in Usable Capacity
+To begin the node-add operation and discuss the cluster expansion process, contact <a href="https://care.qumulo.com/hc/en-us/articles/115008409408">Qumulo Care</a>.

 {{page.varPostExpansion}} When the restriper completes the provisioning of additional usable capacity and data protection reconfiguration, the **Data Protected** section shows the increased node fault tolerance level.